 Additionally, spending time alone may mean that people who avoid social interaction find it difficult to adjust when it is time to resume normal activities.

-A pandemic also creates new sources of stress that can affect anyone.
-These may include:
+A pandemic also creates new

 - worries about health and safety

 - financial strain